Fauldhouse railway station

 Fauldhouse railway station is a railway station serving Fauldhouse in West Lothian, Scotland.
 It is located on the Shotts Line, 23¼ miles (37 km) west of Edinburgh Waverley towards Glasgow Central.

 The station is almost at the halfway point of the Shotts Line between Glasgow and Edinburgh.
 The station is located on the south-western edge of the village of Fauldhouse.

 Services

 Monday to Saturday, there is generally an hourly service eastbound to Edinburgh Waverley and westbound towards Glasgow Central (less frequently in the late evening).
 There is also a single train each way to/from Motherwell (from there in the early morning, back in the evening).

-There are no ticket collection or purchasing facilities at the station and it is unmanned with limited car parking facilities.
+There are no ticket collection or purchasing facilities at the station and it is unstaffed with limited car parking facilities.

 Sundays see a 2-hourly service in both directions to Edinburgh and Glasgow.